What is Moringa?

 - Gum is used as an astringent and rubefacient (skin tonics).

-- In India, gum is sometimes used as an abortifacient.
+- Used as an abortifacient.

 - Seeds can be used to combat fever.